skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 earlier.

 Skeeve is unnerved by this.
 He's worried that Vormoth is famous, and the shopkeeper has spotted him as an impostor.
-Skeeve tips him 30g, trying to get him not to say anything about who he is.
+Skeeve tips him 30 gold, trying to get him not to say anything about who he is.

 Skeeve leaves the shop and looks for a place where someone might be interested in the staff.
 He finds a small place with lots of fancy